christopherseaman/Bryant/PROPOSALS.md

 ## Proposal 2: Dynamic Causal Network Analysis

-• Strength: Reveals actionable feedback loops; explainable insights.
+• Strength: Weak

+Provides incremental advance in temporal causal inference but does not fully meet Carroll Award criteria for paradigmatic shift or cross-scale integration.

+- Learns time-varying Bayesian networks to map feedback loops among pain, substance use, housing, and retention.
+- Focuses on identifying intervention points within discrete clinical domains, not on managing complex, interdependent systems.
+- Does not incorporate data across biological or socioeconomic scales.
-- Methodologically strong but primarily extends existing causal inference to time-varying settings; does not fully embody the bold, disruptive paradigm shift sought by the Carroll Award.
+- Methodologically robust but lacks disruptive or high-risk elements prioritized by the award.
-- Focus remains closer to mapping discrete relationships than managing complex, multi-scale systems, limiting transformative impact.

 **Data Sources:**
 - OTOP Pain Tracking Intake and Follow-Up Data